php-dev-br/laravel-doc-pt-br/homestead.md

     provider: virtualbox
     mariadb: true

-<a name="installing-mongodb"></a>
-### Installing MongoDB

-To install MongoDB Community Edition, update your `Homestead.yaml` file with the following configuration option:

-    mongodb: true

-The default MongoDB installation will set the database username to `homestead` and the corresponding password to `secret`.

 <a name="installing-elasticsearch"></a>
 ### Installing Elasticsearch

-To install Elasticsearch, add the `elasticsearch` option to your `Homestead.yaml` file and specify a supported version, which may be a major version or an exact version number (major.minor.patch).
+To install Elasticsearch, add the `elasticsearch` option to your `Homestead.yaml` file and specify a supported version.
 The default installation will create a cluster named 'homestead'.
 You should never give Elasticsearch more than half of the operating system's memory, so make sure your Homestead machine has at least twice the Elasticsearch allocation:

     box: laravel/homestead
     ip: "192.168.10.10"